Legal Interpreter Services during Depositions with Numerous Objections

 The case is IPS Group, Inc v.
 Duncan Solutions, Inc. Case No. 15cv1526-CAB-MDD, decided on August 11, 2017 in the United States District Court for the Southern District of California.

-Legal translation services company All Language Alliance, Inc. provides professional deposition interpreters in any language, including Arabic, Somali, Russian, Spanish, Polish, Korean, Japanese, Hmong, Mandarin Chinese.
-Contact our deposition translation service to hire a professional deposition translator for a deposition of a foreign national or a non-English-speaking witness.
+Legal translation services company All Language Alliance, Inc. provides professional in-person court certified deposition interpreters and remote video deposition interpreters via Zoom in any language, including Bengali, Pashto, Mongolian, Punjabi, Dari, Arabic, Twi, Somali, Russian, Spanish, Polish, Korean, Persian, Vietnamese, Japanese, Thai, Hmong, Mandarin Chinese, Amharic, Danish, Hakha Chin, Czech, Fuzhou/ Foochaw, Cantonese, Hungarian, French, Portuguese, Albanian, German, Sinhala, Tamil.
+Contact our international deposition translation and interpreting service to hire a professional deposition translator for a deposition of a foreign national or a non-English-speaking witness; to retain an experienced court interpreter for a deposition prep session in any foreign language; to reserve a check interpreter in any foreign language; and to obtain services of a professional legal translator to ensure that the transcripts of interpreted deposition testimony of the non-English-speaking client are accurate.

 **This legal translations blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.